Welcome to our Coleman Montana 8 Person Tent review!

 Wenzel 8-Person Klondike Tent

-If you liked the tent above but find it too pricey, here’s a more affordable alternative to the Coleman Montana 8 person tent.
+If you liked the tent above but find it too pricey, here’s a more affordable alternative to the Coleman Montana 8 person tent which also has plenty of great reviews.

-There’s a divider inside letting you create two separate sleeping areas.
+There’s a divider inside letting you create two separate rooms.
 If you use the screen room, there’s a third private place to sleep.

 It’s definitely a personal-privacy-focused tent.
 Although, you’ll need tarps to cover the windows and screen room, so you have privacy from the outside too.